DHTMLX/docs-suite/docs/colorpicker/how_to_start.md

 The constructor takes two parameters:

-- the HTML container for ColorPicker
+- The HTML container for Colorpicker.
-- an object with configuration properties ([see the full list below](#configuration-properties)).
-If this argument is not passed to the constructor, the settings will be default.
+- An object with configuration properties ([see the full list below](#configuration-properties)).
+If you omit this argument, Colorpicker uses default settings.

 ### Initialization in a popup

-This variant presupposes that you create a popup first and then attach a colorpicker into it.
+In this case, you create a popup first and then attach Colorpicker to it.

-- use corresponding object constructors to create a colorpicker and a popup objects.
-Note that in this case *null* is used instead of container for Colorpicker:
+- Use the object constructors to create the Colorpicker and Popup objects.
+Pass `null` instead of a container for Colorpicker:

 ~~~js
 const colorpicker = new dhx.Colorpicker(null, { customColors: ["#f2f2f2"] });
 const popup = new dhx.Popup();
 ~~~

-- attach the colorpicker to the popup using the [](popup/api/popup_attach_method.md) method of Popup:
+- Attach Colorpicker to the popup with the [](popup/api/popup_attach_method.md) method of Popup:

 ~~~js
 popup.attach(colorpicker);
 ~~~

-- use the [show()](popup/api/popup_show_method.md) and [hide()](popup/api/popup_hide_method.md) methods of Popup to control when a popup with color picker should be shown/hidden.
+- Use the [show()](popup/api/popup_show_method.md) and [hide()](popup/api/popup_hide_method.md) methods of Popup to show and hide the popup with Colorpicker.
 For example:

 ~~~js
 popup.show("showButton");